MDrunin/gentooConfig/readme.md

 TODO:

-Add comments in scripts.
+Comments in scripts.

-Add manual config for /etc/fstab in case if user did their own fdisk.
+Manual config for /etc/fstab in case if user did their own fdisk.

-Add support for GPT setup (at this time only DOS supported).
+Support for GPT setup (at this time only DOS supported).